mattearly/dmpower/README.md

 ### 5. Kismet's Random Name

-* Name Generator.
-7732 names from Kismet's list randomized.
-Great for planning and on the fly naming.
+* **Name Generator**.
+7732 names from Kismet's list randomized with Mersenne Twister Randomness.
+Great for helping with naming.
+Use the name, use something close the the name that is more fitting, or just roll a new random name in a split second and get a memorable and solid name idea quickly.

 [back to index](#0-index)